-GlycoTrax™ is the most effective, natural GPLC (Glycine Propionyl-L-Carnitine) supplement on the market.
+GlycoTrax™ is the most effective GPLC (Glycine Propionyl-L-Carnitine) supplement on the market.

 This unique, high-absorption form of GPLC is shown to support: